coopergau/us-energy-data-pipeline/README.md

 - Python (data extraction) - Complete
 - Snowflake (data loading) - Complete
 - dbt (data transformating) - Complete
-- Power BI (visualizations) - in progress
+- Power BI (visualizations) - Complete

 ## Pipeline Flow
 1. (Extract) Python was used to extract the data via the EIA API.
 Due to the API rates, the data had to be extracted in multiple seperate chunks which were then joined together as pandas dataframes.
 The initial raw dataframes where energy and emissions.